Impatient Bandits: Optimizing for the Long-Term Without Delay: Fitting the Prior

 Above, we use, $N^{(a)} \triangleq \sum_{u \in \Uc^{\TN{hist}}} \ind_{A_u = a}$ and $\bar{Y}^{(a)} \triangleq \frac{1}{ N^{(a)} } \sum_{u \in \Uc^{\TN{hist}}} \ind_{A_u = a} Y_u$.

 \paragraph{Fitting the Prior Distribution Parameters.}

 In the statistics and machine learning literature, a common approach to fitting an informative prior distribution using data is type II maximum likelihood \citep[page 173]{pml1Book}---also called empirical Bayes \citep{casella1985introduction}.
-For the Impatient Bandit algorithm, the prior hyperparameters we want to fit using historical data are $\big\{ \mu_{1, z}, \Sigma_{1,z} \big\}_{z \in \MC{Z}}$, i.e., the mean vectors and covariance matrices for the multi-variate Gaussian prior for $\theta_a \mid Z_a$.
+For the Impatient Bandit algorithm, the prior hyperparameters we want to fit using historical data are $\big\{ \mu_{1, z}, \Sigma_{1,z} \big\}_{z \in \MC{Z}}$, i.e., the mean vectors and covariance matrices for the multivariate Gaussian prior for $\theta_a \mid Z_a$.
 For now, we assume that we already have estimators of the noise covariance matrices $\{ V_z \}_{z \in \MC{Z}}$.

 The basic idea behind type II maximum likelihood is to choose the prior hyperparameters $\{ \mu_{1, z}, \Sigma_{1,z} \}$ that maximize the \textit{marginal} likelihood of the data.
-In our Gaussian prior case, the maximum marginal likelihood criterion can be written as the following minimization problem:

-Note that by the above criterion, it is clear that if $\Sigma_{1,z}$ was known, then $\hat{\mu}_{1,z}$ would be the solution to a weighted least squares criterion.
+In our Gaussian prior case, the maximum marginal likelihood criterion can be written as the following minimization problem: Note that by the above criterion, it is clear that if $\Sigma_{1,z}$ was known, then $\hat{\mu}_{1,z}$ would be the solution to a weighted least squares criterion.
 In general, when $\Sigma_{1,z}$ is unknown, one can minimize the above criterion using Newton-Raphson or Expectation maximization \citep{normand1999meta,SASpackage}.

 In the special case that $N^{(a)} = n$ for all $a \in \MC{A}^{\TN{hist}}$ such that $Z_a = z$, then the solution to the above $\hat{\mu}_{1,z}$ is a simple mean over $\bar{Y}^{(a)}$'s (no matter the value of $\Sigma_{1,z}$):